 Parker Adjustable Injector Razor Review – Mild to Medium Adjustments

 The last Parker razor I picked up, used, and reviewed was the Parker Variant (adjustable).
-Closely related, but only in terms of being an adjustable made by Parker, is the Parker Adjustable Injector Razor–up for review now.
+Closely related, but only in terms of being an adjustable razor made by Parker, is the Parker Adjustable Injector Razor, which is up for review now.

-This single-edged, unusual-looking razor was not a priority for me to get and review, and part of that was due to me having quite low expectations about how it would perform.
-My low expectations were unfounded–as it did excel, even if it was not the best safety razor I have used (let’s keep costs, etc., in perspective, though).
+This single-edged, unusual-looking razor was not a priority for me to get and review, and part of that was due to my having quite low expectations about how it would perform.
+My low expectations were unfounded — as it did excel, even if it was not the best safety razor I have used (let’s keep costs, etc., in perspective, though).

-According to Parker Shaving, the Parker Injector is on version 3 (V3), which is an improvement with the lower blade settings, improved precision, and blade alignment.
+According to Parker Shaving, the Parker Injector is on version 3 (V3), which features improved lower blade settings, enhanced precision, and improved blade alignment.
 I have never used the V1 or V2, so I can’t vouch for the improvements, but I trust they know what they are doing (I’ve used enough Parker supplies).

-Parker certainly has its hand in various types of razors, which include DE razors, adjustables, straight and shavettes, and butterfly razors.
-Also, having single-edge razor options available means they cover most razors they can.
-While I am a fan of some of their razors (my favorite being the Adjustable Variant), I am not into all of them; however, they are one of the leaders in affordable traditional shaving supplies.
+Parker certainly has its hand in various types of razors, including DE razors, adjustables, straight razors, shavettes, and butterfly razors.
+Additionally, having single-edge razor options available means they cover most razors on the market.
+While I am a fan of some of their razors (my favorite being the Adjustable Variant), I am not a fan of all of them; however, they are one of the leaders in affordable traditional shaving supplies.

 Description & Features